felixlinker/draft-linker-digital-emblem/draft-linker-digital-emblem.md

 --- abstract

-In times of armed conflict, the protective emblems of the red cross, red crescent, and red crystal are used to mark *physical* infrastructure.
+In times of armed conflict, the protective emblems of the red cross, red crescent, and red crystal are used to mark *physical* assets.
-This enables military units to identify assets as protected under international humanitarian law to avoid attacking them.
+This enables military units to identify assets as respected and protected under international humanitarian law.
 This draft explores how one could apply the protective emblems to *digital*, network-connected infrastructure using a *digital emblem*, and defines the requirements of a digital emblem, emphasizing security requirements.

 Notably, a digital emblem has a unique combination of security requirements, namely, authentication, accountability, and a property that we call *covert inspection*.